COVID-19 Update: Duke Gardens is closed until further notice.

 (Students must be 16 or older to volunteer at Duke Gardens.)

 Gift shop volunteers: Are you seeking service hours and looking to give back to your community?
 Student volunteer opportunities are available at Duke Gardens’ Terrace gift shop from March through September of 2020.
 These opportunities are limited to Friday afternoons and weekends.
-Please complete a student volunteer gift shop application (PDF) and follow submission directions on the application.
+Please complete a student volunteer gift shop application and follow submission directions on the application.
+UPDATE: Due to COVID-19 policies, the gift shop is closed and does not yet have a reopening date.
+Please check back later in the year.
+Thank you.

 Summer camp volunteers: Do you enjoy mentoring young children and leading them in learning activities outdoors?
-If you are a high school student who will be at least 16 years old by June 2020, please submit a summer camp application (PDF) and follow submission directions on the application.
+If you are a high school student who will be at least 16 years old by June 2020, please submit a summer camp application (UPDATE: our summer camps are canceled for 2020; please check back next year) and follow submission directions on the application.

 • Make a difference in your community and inspire others by supporting the mission of Duke Gardens